 Swelling is your body’s natural response to surgery, but you can definitely help keep it in check.
 For the first 48 hours, applying an ice pack to the outside of your face over the surgical area is your best friend.
 A good rhythm is 20 minutes on, followed by 20 minutes off.
 This will help minimize both swelling and bruising.
 It’s also helpful to keep your head elevated with an extra pillow or two when you rest or sleep.
 Remember, swelling often gets a little worse before it gets better, usually peaking around the second or third day.
 This is a normal part of the healing journey for anyone replacing several missing teeth and will start to subside soon after.

-The Complete Dental Implant Recovery Timeline
+Your Complete Dental Implant Recovery Timeline

 Thinking about the full recovery timeline can feel a bit overwhelming, but it’s helpful to see it as a series of small, manageable steps.
 Your body is doing incredible work behind the scenes to build a strong foundation for your new smile.
 While the entire process can take several months, most of that time is spent letting nature take its course as the implant securely fuses with your jawbone.